 In the following months, five organizations made financial commitments to become Founding Members, and eight other organizations made commitments to become Founding Associate Members.
 Since then, over 100 like-minded organizations have joined as Associate Members.
 The Board of Trustees, operating under the authority of the Grace International School Educational Foundation (GISEF), includes four additional members, elected at large from the associate organizations.

-- On Aug.
+On Aug.
 27, 2004 the new primary building was dedicated; students sang the Thai national anthem for families, local police, and dignitaries, followed by prayers in English, Thai, and Korean.
-But a few years later, a court dispute over the property ownership threatened continued use of the secondary site.
+However, a few years later, a court dispute over the property ownership threatened the continued use of the secondary site.

-- By 2010, more than 500 students benefited from core curriculum, special needs services, fine arts, extra-curricular sports, and ministry opportunities.
+By 2010, more than 500 students benefited from core curriculum, special needs services, fine arts, extracurricular sports, and ministry opportunities.
 High school classes expanded to include Advanced Placement courses for college-bound students.
-GIS also offers support and assistance to homeschooling families with our Extension Services Division.
+GIS also began offering support and assistance to homeschooling families with our Extension Services.

-The legal dispute and lack of space had confirmed to GIS administrators the imminent need for a bigger, purpose-built campus, a Board of Trustees idea initiated in 2006.
+The legal dispute and lack of space to expand to meet the needs of the community had confirmed to GIS administrators the imminent need for a larger, purpose-built campus, a Board of Trustees idea initiated in 2006.